nphilip1098/monocular-depth-estimation/README.md

 # depth-estimation
-This repository contains a simple implementation of estimating the depth of a white patch using a monocular camera using triangle similarity.
+This repository contains a simple implementation of estimating depth using a monocular camera using triangle similarity.
 It assumes that the dimensions of the object are known.
 The algorithm also requires an initial depth using a test image to compute the focal length of the lens.This repository contains the following:

 * Detecting the depth of a single image(static).
 * Live Depth Estimation.